Ultrasonic Velocity Profiler

-Our velocimeters are based on the use of pulsed ultrasonic emissions for Doppler measurement of liquid velocity, including measuring opaque fluids, and other data profiles.
-The method is non-intrusive.
-Our velocity profilers provide simultaneous measurements across multiple channels with a wide range of speeds, from 0.01 mm/s to 10 m/s.
+Our velocimeters use pulsed ultrasonic emissions for Doppler measurement of liquid velocity, including opaque fluids.
+The method is non-intrusive and provides simultaneous measurements across multiple channels from 0.01 mm/s to 10 m/s.

-We are specifically developing Doppler velocimeters that use the correlation between successive echoes, a principle known as pulse pair processing.
-High-frequency velocimetry can detect the correlation between echoes and convert them directly into a velocity profile in just a few milliseconds…
+We specialize in Doppler velocimeters using the correlation between successive echoes, known as pulse pair processing, allowing high-frequency velocimetry to convert echoes directly into velocity profiles in milliseconds.

 DOP 5000 + UDOP incl.